How I was able to break through my borders to get to where I am today.

-Since graduating I have been on one adventure after another including helping start a bank in Barbados, managing a hotel in Acapulco and getting back into real estate sales and renovation, but this time in Mexico.
+Since graduating I have been on one adventure after another including helping start a bank in Barbados, managing a hotel and starting my own vacation rental company in Mexico, coaching aspiring entrepreneurs in Chile and much more.

 I also started doing work for online publications that dealt with offshore investments.
 Once I got started getting a hang of online marketing I decided to start Borderless to provide what I thought was needed information for those trying to stay on the cutting edge of today’s business environment.

 The vision of Borderless is to help entrepreneurs and investors navigate through the information age.

 This project has taken a life of it’s own and I still can’t believe some of the people that I have been able to contact and have STAYED in contact with because of it.
 What this is really all about is creating a global network of people that can work together to stay on top of the latest business technology trends.